- MyDCLawyer

 Content Requirements:

-- Essays must present original thought and analysis supported by research, not personal opinions.
+- Essays must present original thought and/or analysis.

 - Essays must be written entirely by the student without the assistance of artificial intelligence tools.